George Mackenzie

 • acting for houseboat owners/occupiers in connection with the Thames Tideway Tunnel DCO application.

 George’s substantial planning practice is both advisory and contentious and covers all fields of development and investment, with a particular focus on strategic-scale residential, logistics, retail and mixed-use schemes.
 He has also advised extensively in respect of enforcement matters, CIL disputes, s.187B injunctions, TPOs, s.106/s.178 agreements, advertisement consent, listed building consent and hazardous substances consent.
 His practice encompasses both strategic land promotion as well as appeal and statutory challenge work.
+He has particularly deep experience in housing, retail, logistics/distribution and data centre development (and in particular promoting these schemes in controversial appeal contexts such as in Green/Grey Belt locations).

 Recent examination, inquiry, hearing and other casework includes: